 But the most impressive way is to grip the stem with your thumb and first two fingers and swirl it in the air.
-For a good video in how to do this click on Wine Folly’s How To Swirl Wine.
+For a good video demonstrating how to do this click on Wine Folly’s How To Swirl Wine.
 I recommend you practice with water until you’ve mastered the technique.
 This takes some practice, but it’s worth it.
 To be able to do this well is a confidence builder in many social settings, and always do it with flair.

-When sniffing wine, get your nose all of the way in the glass.
+When sniffing thewine, get your nose all of the way in the glass.
 As a matter of fact, the top edge of the glass should touch the bridge of your nose.
 First, see if you can detect any spoilage or “corking” of the wine.
 Then notice what aromas you are detecting.
 This is your first real indicator on how the wine is going to taste.
 Take your time.
 Anticipate.
 And then take a sip.

 Also, be sure you are knowledgeable about the wine(s) you are serving.
-Educate your guests if you have useful or interesting information about the wine.
+Educate your guests if you have useful or interesting information about wine.
 Telling them why you chose this particular wine is also a good idea.

 Many cooks hate the slicing, dicing, and mincing that’s required in preparing a great meal.
 If I know I’m going to be spending time doing this, I put on my composite disc Iron Chef Bob’s Kitchen Music.
-This way I have some musical accompaniment while I’m working.
+This way, I have some musical accompaniment while I’m working.
 Having music playing in the background helps to give your knife skills a rhythm, and this will make you look better and more proficient.

 I never try to rush the slicing, dicing, and mincing.
 It should be an exact process.
 I want my slices to be of uniform width and my dice and mince to be consistently the same throughout.

 I’m truly amazed at the knife skills some chefs possess.
 But one must remember, these people are professionals.
 They do this for a living, and sometimes speed is of the essence.
-Click on Kitchn Cooking School Day – Knife Skills to see how it is done correctly.
+Click on Kitchen Cooking School Day – Knife Skills to see how it is done correctly.
 And, of course, practice makes perfect (or at least make you look better).

 And always, safety first.
 Knives are sharp and can be dangerous.
 Be cautious.
-Never wave knives around or you could eviscerate one of your helpers.
+Never wave knives around, or you could eviscerate one of your helpers.